Members

 Interests/Hobbies: Playing and watching sport, playing guitar, history, table quizzes, board games, travelling and going out on the town!

-Favourite Cell: NK Cells and Macrophages
+Favourite Cell: NK Cells

 Jaclyn Kline